Anthony Tolliver: Personal life

+Tolliver is married and has four children.
+His mother, Donna Lewis, worked as a teacher before her death in 2008.
+Tolliver established an endowed scholarship at Drury University in her memory.

+In 2020, Tolliver participated in a group of NBA players that visited the Vatican to discuss social and economic inequality with Pope Francis.

 Tolliver is a member of the "Starting Five", along with Malcolm Brogdon, Joe Harris, Justin Anderson, and Garrett Temple.
 Their goal was to raise $225,000 through Hoops2O, founded by Brogdon, to fund five wells in East Africa by the end of the 2018–19 season.
 By February 2020, the charity had funded the construction of ten wells in Tanzania and Kenya, bringing water to over 52,000 citizens.